Populist Shiite leader Moqtada al-Sadr dominates Iraqi elections marked by low turnout

 With results almost finalized, protracted negotiations over the shape of Iraq’s next consensus government will follow.
 The process has often taken months.

-“Within the Shiite house there has been a shift in the power balance and this is going to mean that negotiations are going to be to a certain degree more difficult because at the end of the day, politics in Iraq is based on consensus,” said Lahib Higel, a researcher with the Crisis Group.
+“Within the Shiite house there has been a shift in the power balance, and this is going to mean that negotiations are going to be to a certain degree more difficult because at the end of the day, politics in Iraq is based on consensus,” said Lahib Higel, a researcher with the Crisis Group.